 Calf implants or calf augmentation is a procedure to increase the size and shape of the leg calf.

-Any man or woman who is dissatisfied with the size and shape of their leg calfs, and who is in otherwise good health, may be an ideal candidate for Dr. Davison’s Calf Implant Surgery.
+Any man or woman who is dissatisfied with the size and shape of their leg calfs, and who is in otherwise good health, may be an ideal candidate for calf implant surgery.
 You should have realistic expectations also.

 Your surgeon should invest the time to sit down with you face-to-face during your consultation.
-Dr. Davison listens carefully to each patient – every time.
+Dr. Davison and Dr. Pinell listen carefully to each patient – every time.

-Dr. Davison believes this time spent with you is critical.
-It is during the consultation that he comes to fully understand your concerns, evaluates them correctly and is then able to develop the treatment plan that is right for you.
+Dr. Davison and Dr. Pinell believe this time spent with you is critical.
+It is during the consultation that they come to fully understand your concerns, evaluate them correctly and are then able to develop the treatment plan that is right for you.

 Where Is The Surgery Performed?

-Dr. Davison performs surgeries in a state-of-the-art surgical center that is certified and fully equipped with the most advanced technologies available today.
+Dr. Davison and Dr. Pinell perform surgeries in a state-of-the-art surgical center that is certified and fully equipped with the most advanced technologies available today.

 Is Calf Implants Surgery a Commonly Performed Surgery?

 Calf implant (augmentation) surgery is a very safe, effective – commonly requested surgery.
-Dr. Davison is specially trained in all plastic (corrective) surgeries and does calf augmentations frequently.
-In addition, he has experience in patients with reconstructive defects.
+Our surgeons are specially trained in all plastic (corrective) surgeries and does calf augmentations frequently.
+In addition, they have experience in patients with reconstructive defects.

 Will I Have Visible Scars From Calf Augmentation Surgery?

-No. Dr. Davison places the incision inconspicuously in the crease behind the knee.
+No. Dr. Davison and Dr. Pinell place the incision inconspicuously in the crease behind the knee.